 The moment you land in the city of Jaipur, you will soon realize the reason behind the name “Pink City”.
-Majority of the buildings, forts, museums, halls etc. are painted in pink colour with an effect of terracotta.
-You will be astonished by the uniformity in the colour synchronization across the city.
+The majority of the buildings, forts, museums, halls, etc. are painted in pink color with an effect of terracotta.
+You will be astonished by the uniformity in the color synchronization across the city.

-Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur has painted the city as Pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
-The pink colour was considered as a symbol of hospitality.
-The city continued to maintain this colour scheme legally since the rule of the Maharaja.
+Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur painted the city pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
+The pink color was considered a symbol of hospitality.
+The city continued to maintain this color scheme legally since the rule of the Maharaja.

-Let us now proceed towards the most popular and best places to visit in Jaipur.
+Let us now proceed toward the most popular and best places to visit in Jaipur.

 Created in 1799 by Maharaja Sawai Pratap Singh, Hawa Mahal is one of the stunning and best places to visit in Jaipur.
 The exclusive building is an extension of the Royal city palace in Jaipur.
 It was meant to guard the royal ladies behind the Purdah System, prevalent in ancient India to protect them from being seen by strangers.
 Being a devotee of Lord Krishna, Sawai Pratap Singh, instructed the palace to be built resembling the crown of the Lord.